suryareddy0907/Online-Judge-Platform/README.md

   - Requires `DEBUG_KEY` (OpenRouter API key) in your server `.env` file.

 **Note:**
-- All AI features are accessible via dedicated buttons on the problem details page.
+- All AI features are accessible via dedicated buttons on the problem details page, including the new "Generate Time and Space Complexities" button.
 - Each feature requires the corresponding API key to be set in your server `.env` file.
 - The backend will return clear error messages if an API key is missing or invalid.